nerdgeschoss/development-environment/readme.md

 This project contains all dependencies and services required by other nerdgeschoss projects.
 To run all needed versions of PostgreSQL, MySQL, and other databases, run

-    docker compose up

-### Auto-Start Mode

-To have the environment start automatically when _Docker_ start, execute the following command once.

-    docker compose up -d

-This starts them in _detached mode_ which makes them run in the background and start (and re-start on failure) automatically.

-This is useful in a scenario where you don't want to have a terminal tab dedicated to it and you can then, after starting _Docker_, skip the whole _starting the environment manually_ step.

-When the content of the `docker-compose.yml` file change, you need to run the command again for _Docker_ to pick up the modifications and run the latest versions and configurations available.

 # Setting up a Rails Application

 Here we will go over how to setup rails for the first time on your machine.